By Nessren Aljuaili

 For a split second I looked straight to my mother, who I knew understood how I felt.
 My eyes were silently screaming “why?!” at her.
 Her gaze interlocked with mine, and I quickly realised that she had already talked to my father and couldn’t get through him.
 My uncles, who I barely see or interact with, had already dictated the situation.
 Although we both came from a Khaleeji (Gulf Arab) background, they decided that “traditionally” and according to society’s standards, he was not a suitable fit for me.

-“My story is just one of the many stories out there in which two people desired to be together, yet didn’t get enough support from their families because of the erroneous, hubristic belief that certain backgrounds, nationalities, or tribes are more superior to others.”
+“My story is just one of the many stories out there in which two people desired to be together, yet didn’t get enough support from their families because of the erroneous, hubristic belief that certain backgrounds, nationalities, or tribes are more superior than others.”

 I stood in disbelief, and reminded my father that, once upon a time, the same people had refused my mother because of who she was.
 But I never got a satisfactory reply from him, and the illogic and double standards of it all still frustrates me to this day.

-My story is just one of the many stories out there in which two people desired to be together, yet didn’t get enough support from their families because of the erroneous, hubristic belief that certain backgrounds, nationalities, or tribes are more superior to others.
+My story is just one of the many stories out there in which two people desired to be together, yet didn’t get enough support from their families because of the erroneous, hubristic belief that certain backgrounds, nationalities, or tribes are more superior than others.
 In the end, it’s just all labels and tags created to decide for us where we should belong.

 But mine represents just a small section of a wide spectrum of difficulties and challenges lovers can face today.
 And I can only urge families to think twice, and truly evaluate the basis on which they make their decisions when it comes to matters of marriage.
 Making commitments and getting married is already difficult.
 Parents and family members, don’t make it even more difficult than it is by setting unnecessary standards and barriers on your youth.
 After all, we live in a world where everything is readily accessible, if we didn’t get the support the proper way, it’s easy to drift to the wrong path.